Miss Universe Singapore

 2012 – Lynn Tan

-Lynn Tan is now a client advisor for UHNW (ultra high net worth) Singapore at UBS Wealth Management.
+Lynn Tan moved on to be a client advisor for UHNW (ultra high net worth) Singapore at UBS Wealth Management till 2019.
+She is now married with a son and is currently a homemaker.

 2011 – Valerie Lim

-Since being crowned Miss Universe Singapore, Valerie Lim had gone on to be a model, blogger and social media and image consultant.
-She used her experience to break into fashion, and has moved to Manila to start Fashion Exchange International—a platform that introduces and establishes ASEAN fashion labels in the global market.
+After being crowned Miss Universe Singapore, Valerie Lim went on to be a model, blogger, as well as social media and image consultant.
+She used her experience to break into fashion, and moved to Manila to start Fashion Exchange International—a platform that introduces and establishes ASEAN fashion labels in the global market.
+She is now a director of Miss Universe Singapore.

 2010 – Tania Lim Kim Suan

 Tania Lim faced major backlash for clinching the crown when she beat 2010’s hot favourite, Annabel Tan.
-After her win, Tania was with Phantom Models but has since maintained a low profile, and hasn’t been in the public eye in recent years.
+After her win, Tania has maintained a low profile, and hasn’t been in the public eye in recent years.

 2009 – Rachel Kum

 After her win, Rachel was almost stripped of her title after a slew of racy photos were found on her personal blog.
 Controversy followed her in 2015, when multiple news sites reported her impending marriage to Facebook co-founder and billionaire Eduardo Saverin, whom she had never dated.
-Unfazed, Rachel continues to head her own cosmetics label, Rachel K Cosmetics.
+Unfazed, Rachel founded cosmetics label, Rachel K Cosmetics, which has since been sold.

 2008 – Shenise Wong